Cyanogen fluoride: Synthesis

 Cyanogen fluoride, is synthesized by the pyrolysis of cyanuric fluoride (C_{3}N_{3}F_{3}) at 1300 °C and 50 mmHg pressure; this process gives a maximum of 50% yield.
 Other products observed were cyanogen and CF3CN.
 For pyrolysis, an induction heated carbon tube with an internal diameter of 0.75 inches is packed with 4 to 8 mesh carbon granules and is surrounded by graphite powder insulation and a water-jacketed shell.
-The cyanuric fluoride is pyrolyzed (becoming a pyrolysate) at a rate of 50g/hr, and appears as fluffy white solid collected in liquid nitrogen traps.
+The cyanuric fluoride is pyrolyzed (becoming a pyrolysate) at a rate of 50 g/hr, and appears as fluffy white solid collected in liquid nitrogen traps.
 These liquid nitrogen traps are filled to atmospheric pressure with nitrogen or helium.
 This process yields crude cyanogen fluoride, which is then distilled in a glass column at atmospheric pressure to give pure cyanogen fluoride.

 Another method of synthesizing cyanogen fluoride is by the fluorination of cyanogen.
 Nitrogen trifluoride can fluoridate cyanogen to cyanogen fluoride when both the reactants are injected downstream into the nitrogen arc plasma.
 With carbonyl fluoride and carbon tetrafluoride, FCN was obtained by passing these fluorides through the arc flame and injecting the cyanogen downstream into the arc plasma.